-Make sure you investigate the material used, especially when it comes to buying aluminium canopies, as there is a difference between some of the cheaper units on the market and a top quality version in terms of aluminium grades and fabrication practices.
+Make sure you investigate the material used, especially when it comes to buying an aluminium canopy, as there is a difference between some of the cheaper units on the market and a top quality version in terms of aluminium grades and fabrication practices.

 Lastly, if you are towing on gravel, you will be familiar with rocks flicking back up towards your vehicle.
 If you have glass on the rear it will get hit and crack, or shatter eventually.
 Most people put a piece of cardboard or plastic over the glass to protect it, but if you don’t have glass there you have much less to worry about!